 What is their purpose?

-They enable adware to retarget potential customers with personalized ads as they move from site to site.
+Their primary purpose is to enable adware and data collection platforms to retarget potential customers with personalized ads as they move from site to site, based on their online behavior.

 Can you disable third-party cookies?

-Many browsers are now blocking third-party cookies by default.
-Users can also delete and block them on a regular basis from the browser settings.
+Many browsers are now blocking third-party cookies by default as part of enhanced privacy policies.
+Users can also delete and block them on a regular basis from the browser settings to avoid tracking and minimize temporary storage on the device.

 From any browser window, go to settings and click on the privacy or security option.
-Users can also use private or incognito mode to block cookies during a browsing session.
+Users can also opt-out and use private or incognito mode to block cookies during a browsing session.

-Advertisers use third-party cookies to learn about user’s browsing and online behavior.
+Advertisers and online marketing agencies use third-party cookies to learn about users’ browsing habits and online behavior.

-They collect data about which websites users visit often.
-They record what purchases they have made and what products they have shown an interest in.
+They collect data about which websites users visit often, thereby forming user profiles.
+They record what purchases have been made and what products have shown an interest in.

 For example, users go to a website.
 They show interest in a product by clicking on it and reading the specifications.

-They exit the site and go to another site that has nothing to do with the product.
-The current website shows advertisements for the product they showed interest in.
+They exit the site and go to another site that may be completely unrelated to the initial product.
+The current website, thanks to behavioral advertising and tracking cookies, shows advertisements for the product they showed interest in.

-This is the result of a third-party cookie.
+This is the result of third-party cookies in action.

 The most common third-party entities are social media sites, advertisers, and marketers.